csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

 - Learning from learning machines: a new generation of AI technology to meet the needs of science ([berkeley+lbnl+, 2021](https://arxiv.org/pdf/2111.13786.pdf))

   - do more than predict what will happen, they attempt to offer insight into how or why
-  - AI-based language models powering drug discovery and development (](https://www.sciencedirect.com/science/article/pii/S1359644621002816)liu et al. 2021])
+  - AI-based language models powering drug discovery and development ([liu et al. 2021](https://www.sciencedirect.com/science/article/pii/S1359644621002816))
   - BioTranslator: Multilingual translation for zero-shot biomedical classification ([xu, woicik, poon, altman, & wang, 2023](https://www.nature.com/articles/s41467-023-36476-2)) - takes a user- written textual description of a new concept and then translates this description to a non-text biological data instance
     - results for biological data, e.g. genes, proteins
     - enables the identification of novel cell types using only a textual description